EnableX/Video-Audio-Calling-Using-CallKit/README.md

 # A Sample iOS App with EnableX iOS Toolkit and Callkit

-This iOS Sample App, demonstrates how to integrate the [CallKit](https://developer.apple.com/documentation/callkit) with [EnableX](https://www.enablex.io) platform using iOS Toolkit.
+This iOS Sample App demonstrates how to integrate the [CallKit](https://developer.apple.com/documentation/callkit) with [EnableX](https://www.enablex.io) platform using iOS Toolkit.

 ### Note: To try out this code, you’ll need an iPhone with iOS 12.0 or higher